 What is Alaska known for?
 Get to know the 49th state with these fun facts about Alaska that you can share with your friends, use to enhance your school report, or just to give you a leg up on trivia night.

-Facts about the state of Alaska
+Top facts about the state of Alaska

 - There are more than 3,000 rivers and 3 million lakes in Alaska.
 Whether you like to kayak on peaceful waters or hit the rapids in a raft, Alaska has it all.

 - Alaska has more coastline than the rest of the U.S. combined (more than 34,000 miles).
 That’s all the beach with none of the crowds!
 The state with the 2nd most coastline is Florida with 8,436 miles of coastline (just 25% of what Alaska has to offer).

 - Most U.S. glaciers are in Alaska.
 Based on the most recent comprehensive survey in 2011, there were about 27,000 glaciers in Alaska.